 Did you know Kerala has over-water bungalows?
 You'll find them at Poovar Island Resort, about 30-minutes further down the coast from Kovalam.
 Granted, they're not as spectacular as some of those in the Maldives, but they're still recommended.
 Poovar Island is not far from the Tamil Nadu border and is quite an amazing natural wonder.
 It lies at the point where the Neyyar River meets the Arabian Sea.
 In between is an elongated sand bar.

 The main attraction for Hindus who visit Trivandrum is the 16th-century Padmanabhaswamy temple, dedicated to Lord Vishnu and built by rulers of the kingdom of Travancore.
 A great deal of wealth has been hidden in the temple, making it the richest temple in the world.
 Some of the treasures were recently unearthed but the largest vault remains unopened.
 Unfortunately, if you're not Hindu, you won't be allowed to go inside the temple unless you declare you believe in Hinduism.
 Trivandrum also has some interesting museums and galleries, housed in classical heritage buildings.
 These include the Napier Museum, Natural History Museum and Sri Chitra Art Gallery in the museum complex, and Kuthiramalika Palace Museum outside the Padmanabhaswamy temple.

-Jatayupara Earth Center is an ambitious new attraction in Kerala.
+Jatayupara Earth's Center is an ambitious new attraction in Kerala.
 It opened in late 2016, in Chadayamangalam village in Kerala's Kollam district, about an hour north of Trivandrum.
 The park is spread over an astonishing 65 acres and is themed on the Hindu epic The Ramayan.
-It's dominated by a 200 feet-long landmark sculpture of Jatayu, the mythical vulture that's believed to have been killed on the rocky hilltop while trying to rescue Sita from Ravan.
+It's dominated by a 200-foot-long landmark sculpture of Jatayu, the mythical vulture that's believed to have been killed on the rocky hilltop while trying to rescue Sita from Ravan.
 Notably, the sculpture is considered to be the largest of its kind in the world.
 The park has more than 20 adventure activities, a 6D theater that shows the battle between Jatayu and Ravan, a virtual reality museum, an Ayurvedic healing cave, and cable car (aerial tramway) to transport visitors up.